Coventry Carol, The

 The subject was fairly popular in sermons and stories, for obvious reasons; we see such sob stories to this day.
 It seems to have been used for political messages, as well -- e.g. Bradbury, p.
 189, shows a king looking on as children are slaughtered, which is clearly a reminiscence of the Massacre.
 The drawing was made around 1140 C.E., according to Bradbury, during the reign of England's King Stephen -- and Bradbury thinks it a comment on the civil war of Stephen's reign, not just a scriptural allusion.

 The "lully lullay" lullaby (note the similarity betweey "lullay" and "lullabye," though ironically the dictionaries do not see a connection) is quite common starting in the fourteenth century.
-I know of at least four poems beginning with this phrase:
+There are several "lullay" carols in Robbins, and I know of at least four poems beginning with this phrase:

 British Museum Harleian MS. 913, from the early fourteenth century, has a piece beginning